-The lessons which Flo had found such cruel enomies when she was herself a student, were a little kinder to her when she was herself a student, were a little kinder to her when she laboured at them for the sake of Charlie or little have been a Greeian, if his career in the Bluecoat School have been a Greeian, if his career in the Bluecoat School had not been out short by an act that which introduced him favourably to one of Nelson's captains, and induced the gallant officer to take him as a middle in his own ship, to Tom's enormous delight, and to the satisfaction of the whole family except Mrs. Wilkinson, who could not refrain from secret tears at losing her apple-checked boy, and at the thought of the dangers and privations of a sailor's life, the rather that the auxious state of his circumstances had induced Mr. Wilkinson to send his eldest son on board an East Indiaman, but his calling was peaceful, and there was a probability that before many years he might be a wealthy merchant.
+The lessons which Flo had found such cruel enemies when she was herself a student, were a little kinder to her when she laboured at them for the sake of Charlie or little Matthew, for she quite recognized the necessity of the boys knowing all about the three R's, and was very proud of Edward, who was in the sixth form at St. Paul's School, have been a Greeian, if his career in the Bluccoat School had not been out short by an accident which introduced him favourably to one of Nelson's captains, and induced the gallant officer to take him as a middle in his own ship, to Tom's enormous delight, and to the satisfaction of the whole family except Mrs. Wilkinson, who could not refrain from secret tears at losing her apple-cheeked boy, and at the thought of the dangers and privations of a sailor's life, the rather that the anxious state of his circumstances had induced Mr Wilkinson to send his eldest son on board an East Indiaman; but his calling was peaceful, and there was a probability that before many years he might be a wealthy merchant.